acoppes/acoppes/site/_drafts/metagame-and-ships.markdown

 However, I believe the best place to communicate what the game has is the game.
 So I might end up with a mixed solution like showing the hangar button but not allowing you to enter but still show some information like "Select different ships.
 Complete a small asteroid to unlock" when you press the button.
 Since I am still undecided I will wait to be closer to the EA release to define this.

-# The technical (boring) part of the blogpost

-## Refactoring the game to support different ships

-Most of the time adding new content makes me rethink how I am structuring the game but since it is the current objective and it is aligned with the vision and pillars of the game, it always feels like I am doing what I have to do.
-Also I am a refactor madman so I love when this happens.

-In order to support having different ships I had to break a bit a lot of assumptions I did before where there was only one main ship and only one type.
-For example, the stats definitions were general and they had the max stats in the data asset.
-Now that each ship could have different stats and each stat could have a different max, I moved that information to the ships.

-### Different mining devices

-The main thing to do was to decouple the ships from the mining ray.
-The game until recently assumed the ship could only have mining rays.
-To do that I created the mining device intermediary concept to support having different implementations, for now I have the mining ray and the bombs launcher.
-That obviously implicated some other changes like how the stat upgrades and the installable technologies applies over the ship.

-### Supported stats & technologies and max stats

-For this I already moved information to each ship, to declare which stats they support and what is the max level they support, but I also started to do some changes to support how each stat level affect each ship, for one ship upgrading 1 stat could be increasing 20% of speed but for another could be 50%.
-That means I also have to modify the UI to support different values from each ship (I just remembered that xD).

-In the case of the technologies, I started to filter which ones are supported or not since some of them don't make sense for some of the ships, so I only added support for filtering.

-### Simplifying game configurations through plain text files

-While working on creating the new ships I needed an easy way to visualize, compare and modify their values.
-For that reason, I decided to do something I had pending for a long time: to implement a way to configure units through a dedicated file (a JSON file in this case) similar to what [we did for Iron Marines](/2026/03/29/design-decisions-when-building-games-using-ecs2.html#how-we-did-configurations-in-iron-marines-invasion).
-I will save the details for another ECS blogpost.

 ## Conclusion

 If you have ideas for different ships or unlockable content you want to see in the game, feel free to add a comment here or join discord to discuss there too.